vmware/differential-datalog/doc/c_tutorial/c_tutorial.rst

 Perfect!
 Now it looks exactly as we expected!
-Rigth before we jump to what this tutorial promised let's look at one more example that demonstrates incremental nature of DDlog.
+Right before we jump to what this tutorial promised let's look at one more example that demonstrates incremental nature of DDlog.

 .. code-block::